takasumir/osakacycling/content/posts/s-kawachi-cycle-path-2/index.md

 ![Mount Yamato Katsuragi (left) and Mount Kongo (right) seen through Kamoi Weir](./images/0027.jpg)

-From this point, it was a pure, exhilarating ride back along the Minamikawachi Cycle Line.
+From this point, it was a pure, exhilarating ride back along the South Kawachi Cycle Line.
 As I neared the end of the Ishikawa River section, just before the Nishimeihan Expressway, a gently rising, verdant hill emerged into view.
 This was the impressive Hōnda Gobyōyama Kofun (Emperor Ōjin's Mausoleum), the largest and most captivating kofun within the Furuichi Kofun Group.

 ![Bicycle and Hōnda Gobyōyama Kofun in the distance](./images/0028.jpg)

 ## Unearthing History: Exploring the Furuichi Kofun Group!

-From the Minamikawachi Cycle Line, I veered west, my sights set firmly on the Hōnda Gobyōyama Kofun.
+From the South Kawachi Cycle Line, I veered west, my sights set firmly on the Hōnda Gobyōyama Kofun.
 That distinct hill in the back right stood out against the flat landscape, ensuring I wouldn't lose my way – a clear path to ancient wonders!

 ![Heading towards Hōnda Gobyōyama Kofun](./images/0029-1.jpg)